Your Total Income After Tax

 - the money you take home after all taxes and contributions have been deducted.
 Also known as Net Income.

-Want to find out how your salary compares to the median income in London and in other parts of the UK?
-Head over to our dedicated Cost of Living calculator.
+Want to find out what lifestyle you will be able to afford with your salary in London and in other parts of the UK?
+Learn everything you need to know from our in-depth Cost of Living in London guide!

 Your Income Tax Breakdown